 If you have an app that has slight variations, but is mostly the same, you could use a combination of multiple schemes and compilation conditions.
 For instance, you could have two apps with slightly different onboarding experiences, but for the most part they’re the same.
+Xcode build settings makes that possible.

 If you look at your Build Settings there’s something called “Active Compilation Conditions”.
 Right there is essentially a build label you could use to conditionally include/exclude code once you do a build.
+These are essentially macros you could use in Xcode.

 For instance, you could use